 - You can also film tutorials.
 These videos are meant to show people how to use your products.
-In turn, the buyers will not only find your videos helpful but they will also understand the value of the product better.
+In turn, the buyers will not only find your videos helpful but also understand the product’s value better.

 - Last but not least, it would be awesome if you could make a video that tells a story that evokes emotions.
 This kind of good storytelling and filmmaking can arouse emotion in people and people often share emotional content.
 All in all, it’s a great way to create a powerful brand image.

 If you are completely new to this, make sure to check out free video hosting websites and platforms.
 These platforms will give you all you need to kick-start your video marketing journey and acquaint yourself with video editing.